Hydepwns/zmin/bindings/npm/README.md

 # @zmin/cli

-Ultra-high-performance JSON minifier with **3.5+ GB/s** throughput using WebAssembly.
+Ultra-high-performance JSON minifier with **up to 1.1 GB/s** throughput using WebAssembly.

 ## Installation